tildekara/Band_structure_of_graphene/README.md

-This program uses Tight Binding method - LCAO method taking in consiteration periodicity of the system.
+This program uses Tight Binding method - LCAO method taking into consiteration periodicity of the system.
 Bloch wave functions describe the electronic states in a periodic crystal lattice.
 Base function consists of two parts - Up localised on atoms and Bloch element.
 We create generalised eigenvalue problem and series of function of tightly bonded electrons.
 Considering the closest neighbouring atoms we get 3 positions R1, R2 and R3 and after that:
 1. We create a path from K point of symmetry to M point